dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  /path/to

    TR_EXE
-     .. warning:: **DEPRECATED:** Please use TR.
+     .. warning:: **DEPRECATED:** Please use :term:`TR`.

    VALID_BEG
      Specify a begin time for valid times for use in the analysis.
-This is the starting date in the format set in the VALID_TIME_FMT.
-It is named accordingly to the value set for LOOP_BY.
-However, in StatAnalysis, it is named accordingly to the value set for PLOT_TIME.
+This is the starting date in the format set in the :term:`VALID_TIME_FMT`.
+It is named accordingly to the value set for :term:`LOOP_BY`.
+However, in StatAnalysis, it is named accordingly to the value set for :term:`PLOT_TIME`.
 See :ref:`Looping_by_Valid_Time` for more information.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    VALID_END
      Specify an end time for valid times for use in the analysis.
-This is the ending date in the format set in the VALID_TIME_FMT.
-It is named accordingly to the value set for LOOP_BY.
+This is the ending date in the format set in the :term:`VALID_TIME_FMT`.
+It is named accordingly to the value set for :term:`LOOP_BY`.
 See :ref:`Looping_by_Valid_Time` for more information.

      | *Used by:*  All
      | *Family:*  [config]